TMU-BattleBots/Computer-Vision/README.md

 # Computer-Vision

-Code Hub for the Computer Vision-related component of the Vision-Guided Autonomous Robot
+This is the code hub for the Computer Vision-related component of the Vision-Guided Autonomous Robot.
+All code for this component can be found here and is planned to be updated regularly.